nickbryanmiller/CAP3032Processing/README.md

 # Project 10 - Cartoon Network and Courage the Cowardly Dog

 - This is a scene that mimics the old Cartoon Network Introduction and a classic scene from Courage the Cowardly Dog.
+- The Cartoon Network audio plays in the back during the introduction.
+- Courage screaming audio is played in the background when he gets scared.

 #### Cartoon Network and Courage the Cowardly Dog Gif